suncoast-devs/handbook/lessons/misc-quick-reference/sql.md

 FROM "Books";
 ```

-To see the average, largest, and smallest year of publication
+To see the average, largest, and smallest year of publication.

 ```sql
 SELECT AVG("YearPublished"), MAX("YearPublished"), MIN("YearPublished")